• Accessibility

 Tuesday

 Visit the Olympic Museum, an homage to the 1932 and 1980 Winter Olympics, both held in Lake Placid.
-Take in panoramic views of the High Peaks at the top of the Jumping Complex.
-If the weather is right, water ski, wakeboard, wake surf, or tube on Lake Placid with ADK aquatics (call in advance to secure your reservation) or rent rowboats, canoes, paddleboats, sailboats, electric boats, and stand-up paddleboards from Mirror Lake Boat Rentals for adventures on nearby Mirror Lake.
+Enjoy panoramic views of the High Peaks from the top of the Jumping Complex.
+Seasonal fun is in store with ice skating, hockey, dog sled rides, and a toboggan chute on Mirror Lake.
+In the summer, rent canoes, kayaks, paddleboards, hydro bikes, rowboats, sailboats, and electric boats from Mirror Lake Boat Rentals.

 For a family-friendly hike, try Mt.
-Jo, where even the littlest of hikers will be rewarded with stunning views for just a bit of effort.
-Families with young kids should expect the 2.6-mile roundtrip walk to take about two and a half hours.
-Other options for families include hikes at Cobble Hill and Copperas Pond.
+Jo, where even the littlest hikers will be rewarded with stunning views for minimal effort.
+Families with young kids should expect the 2.5-mile loop to take about two and a half hours.
+Other family-friendly hikes include Indian Pass and Copperas Pond.

 Wednesday